Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/README.md

 * **Programming approach** to Bio-Informatic Analyses.
 * **Theoretical Concepts** to the Analyses being performed.
-* **Lectures + Tutorials** for deeper Understanding.
+* **Lectures + Tutorials** for Deeper Understanding.

 ###  Programming approach to Bio-Informatics:

 To make the contribution open-source, our team has uploaded all the scripts in R language.
 This may help to understand the usage of Programming in Bio-Informatic.
-Moreover, under the provided links you will find sub folders each containing a Data-set file, a Programming script in R, and a Read_me file (description about the program).
-In order to get the access to the scripts click on the links mentioned below.
+Moreover, under the provided links you will find subfolders each containing a Data-set file, a Programming script in R, and a Read_me file (description about the program).
+In order to get access to the scripts click on the links mentioned below.

 * [SIGNIFICANT DIFFERENCE TESTS](https://github.com/Statistics-and-Machine-Learning-with-R/Statistical-Methods-and-Machine-Learning-in-R/tree/master/Significant%20Difference%20Tests)
 * [UNSUPERVISED LEARNING](https://github.com/Rizvix0/Statistical-Methods-and-Machine-Learning-in-R/tree/master/Unsupervised%20Learning)